 - On the setup page, you’ll be asked to first select your conversion lookback window.
 By default, this will be set at 90 days, (recommended by Terminus), but users can select anywhere between 14-180 days.

 - Next, you’ll enter the conversion URLs you'd like to track.
-We recommend that you cast a wide net across your entire website to track any conversion that can occur.
+We recommend that you cast a wide net across your entire website to track any conversion that can occur; this should include conversion pages used in your Terminus advertising efforts, as well as any other conversion confirmation or thank-you pages on your website.

 - Please note that we can only track conversions for domains that are whitelisted in your Terminus account.
 You can verify your whitelisted domains by navigating to the “Engagement Spike” tab, or you can reach out to your CSM.